Find Trade Colleges

 North Canton, OH

-Stark State College ranked #6 on this year’s Best Electromechanical Engineering Associate Degree Trade Schools in Ohio list.
-Located in the suburb of North Canton, Stark State College is a public school with a fairly large student population.
+With a ranking of #6, Stark State College did quite well on this year’s best schools for electromechanical engineering technology students working on their associate degree.
+Located in the large suburb of North Canton, Stark State College is a public school with a large student population.

 Full Electromechanical Engineering Technology at Stark State College Report